Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 How can I enter?

 For Photography, pre-registration is required.
-The Photography competition is a juried show, which means that a selection of entries will be chosen to be reviewed by a panel or jurors who will then decide on a smaller selection of exhibits that will be displayed and judged at the 139th New England Fall Flower Show.
+The Photography competition is a juried show, which means that a selection of entries will be chosen to be reviewed by a panel or jurors who will then decide on a smaller selection of exhibits ("finalists") that will be displayed and judged at the 140th New England Fall Flower Show.

 I have a specific question about a competition or class.